Livestock was always part of the plan – in March, the chickens, sheep and cows finally arrived on site.

 As long as the situation in The Gambia still allows it (Corona pandemic), we will continue to produce and work in the gardens – following strict rules for hygiene and the safety of the students.

-Here a shot update to the chickens, sheep and cows, that arrived in the camp beginning of march.
+Here a short update on the chickens, sheep and cows, that arrived in the camp beginning of march.

 The stall for the chickens was already finished and equipped with all the necessary heating lamps, feeding throughs, litter and forage stock, when the breeder told us he would not be able to deliver the chicks on time.
-Next delivery date was set for march.
+The new delivery date was set for March.

 Meanwhile we we were able to buy the much needed sheep, since the price was good at that time.
 The first dozen were kept in a temporary enclosure until the stalls for them could be finished.
 We also bought more cattle.
 Thanks to the good negotiation skills of Momodou (CEO of the Rural Development Organization – RDO) we got hold of 11 cows, most of them already pregnant, one bull and one calf.

 Hamid, Alassan and Sulayman immediately took responsibility for the herd.
 They supply them with food and water.
 To ensure that they’re able to graze enough, one of them leads them to a new floodplain every morning.
 Another one takes care of the sheep.

 With the sheep starting to steal from our vegetables, we realized that we need additional space for all the animals to roam, further shelters and storage units.
 So we had to rent an additional space next to the gardens.
 Now we need to add fencing and add a water pipeline.